lifeisstillgood/softwaremind/docs/conceptchapters/sm_software_literacy.rst

 ------------------

 One of my software development tenets is you should be able to *build your whole systems from scratch*.
-That is given bare metal hardware, get up and running, not from a few lucky backups and _dd_ but from controlled scripted installs.
+We start, of course, at the bare-metal hardware level.
+I truly do not understand manufacturing billions of switches at 10 nm.
+But still, given metal hardware, get up and running, not from a few lucky backups and _dd_ but from controlled scripted installs.

 I have always thought this vital - without being able to (re)create your systems, how do you know if you can in a disaster, or more